run-z/log-z/README.md

 - Treats special values created by [zlogExtra] function as additional uninterpreted message parameters.
 - Treats anything else as uninterpreted message parameter.

-A [zlogMessage] function can be used to construct a log message.
+A [zlogMessage] function can be used to construct a log message, as well as level-specific ones, like `zlogDEBUG` or `zlogERROR`.

 [logger]: https://run-z.github.io/log-z/classes/@run-z_log-z.ZLogger.html
 [zlogDetails]: https://run-z.github.io/log-z/modules/@run-z_log-z.html#zlogDetails